marcusnerdicus/REDAGraphDocs/Reports/report-categories.md

 Report Categories include:

-- All Areas
+- All Areas: The report data will use all MLS Areas in a Tenant's data set in the report output
-- Dashboard
+- Dashboard: The report is based on a corresponding Dashboard widget
-- Neighborhood
+- Neighborhood: The report uses the selected MLS Area or MLS Areas in the report output